golioth/developer-training/website/docs/_partials/connect-to-serial.md

         this serial terminal:

         * When choosing your device, device names sometimes change.
-At times you will see names like "nRF7002 DK" or "nRF9160" but other time you will see "J-Link"
+At times you will see names like "nRF7002 DK" or "nRF9160" but other times you will see "J-Link"
         * Serial ports vary by device:
            * For the nRF7002 DK, select the second of two serial port options